Prime Tuples and Siegel Zeros: Methods

 where the constant is absolute and computable. \end{theorem} We note here that while Friedlander and Iwaniec claim this theorem for $q<x^{\frac{233}{462}}$, their work actually proves this theorem for which is a slightly better bound (since $233/462=.504329...$).
 Friedlander and Iwaniec simply chose the above to simplify the statements of their main theorems; however, this additional leeway will slightly improve our results\footnote{See \cite{FI}, Page 2049 for more information; Friedlander's and Iwaniec's simplification of results occurs between (5.11) and Proposition 5.2.
 Friedlander and Iwaniec themselves note that they have shrunk the bounds slightly to make the result easier to state.}.

-Now, Theorem \ref{FIFI} is true for any choice of $\chi$ or $D$, but it is only nontrivial when $L(1,\chi)$ is small, which means that the character must be exceptional.
-Note that if $s$ is a Siegel zero then $L(1,\chi)\ll (1-Re(s))\log^2 D$ by mean value theorem (since $L'(s,\chi)\ll \log^2 D$ on the interval between the Siegel zero and 1), so the hypothesis on Siegel zeroes in the Main Theorem is sufficient to prove that the error term here is less than the main term.
+Now, Theorem \ref{FIFI} is true for any choice of $\chi_D$ or $D$, but it is only nontrivial when $L(1,\chi_D)$ is small, which means that the character must be exceptional.
+Note that if $s$ is a Siegel zero then $L(1,\chi_D)\ll (1-Re(s))\log^2 D$ by mean value theorem (since $L'(s,\chi_D)\ll \log^2 D$ on the interval between the Siegel zero and 1), so the hypothesis on Siegel zeroes in the Main Theorem is sufficient to prove that the error term here is less than the main term.

-In their paper, Friedlander and Iwaniec highlight the fact that if $q$ and $D$ are relatively prime, one can find equidistribution for primes in arithmetic progressions mod $q$ as long as $q<x^{\frac{233}{462}}$, which is a better result than the $x^{\frac 12-\epsilon}$ that is achievable under GRH.
-In our case, however, the more interesting result is what happens when $D|q$ and the character is negative:
+In their paper, Friedlander and Iwaniec highlight the fact that if $q$ and $D$ are relatively prime, one can find equidistribution of primes in arithmetic progressions mod $q$ as long as $q<x^{\frac{233}{462}}$, which is a better result than the $x^{\frac 12-\epsilon}$ that is achievable under GRH.
+In our case, however, the more interesting result is what happens when $D|q$ and $\chi_D(a)=-1$: